My Home Page with Links to My Other

 decent job of putting this together.
 Notably, journalists are willing to let

-is also a euphemism for small or biased sample.
-How can do you get citizens who
+is also a euphemism for collecting small and biased samples.
+How do you get non-shallow citizens when the most educated and powerful people are

 shallow?
-Fallows does not provide much of an answer.
+Fallows does not provide many answers.

 “Surely You’re Joking, Mr. Feynman!”